 2. Choose the way you want to work

-The next step in your way to start a photography business is to choose How to make money through Photography?
+The next step in your way to starting a photography business is to choose How to make money through Photography?
 The question is very important as it would allow you to set your goals, the amount of time you would be investing, and other important factors.
-This point is also a key factor to decide how much do photographers make so make sure you go thoroughly to these points.
+This point is also a key factor to decide how much photographers make so make sure you go thoroughly to these points.
 From a broader perspective, you earn money in photography in three ways.

 The first and most common method of earning money in photography is working for clients.
-At the start, you can approach some people looking for the photographer in your niche or make cold reach out to those who would be interested in your service in exchange for capital.
+At the start, you can approach some people looking for a photographer in your niche or make cold reach out to those who would be interested in your service in exchange for capital.

 As this is a beginner guide to starting a photography business and assuming you are a beginner you can even work for a discounted price at the beginning to acquire clients and build connections for the long term.

 Also, note that most of the niches in photography will fall under this “workspace” where you would be working on a project for your client.
 This field also allows you to learn and work much more than any other as you would be exploring new work, working with deadlines, and much more from your day-to-day life.

 The next way you can start earning in the photography business is by teaching your people photography.
-If you have managed to learn skills and insights about the photography you teach it to the newcomers and make money out of it.
+If you have managed to learn skills and insights about photography you teach it to the newcomers and make money out of it.

 These courses can again be offline or online or both.
 And regarding the courses, you can teach anything regarding photography for eg: Food photography, mobile photography, basics of photography or anything that you would like.
 For this, you can charge an amount based on the sessions and the value you would be giving out of it.